wattsjake/ece3710-notes/docs/source/assembly.rst

 Example 1-3
 -----------

 Write a program that uses a delay instruction.
+Pg.
+83

 .. code-block:: assembly

+                            Machine Cycle
-    DELAY:  MOV R3, #250
+    DELAY:  MOV R3, #250        1

-    HERE:   NOP
+    HERE:   NOP                 1
-            NOP
+            NOP                 1
-            NOP
+            NOP                 1
-            NOP
+            NOP                 1
-            DJNZ R3, HERE
+            DJNZ R3, HERE       2

-            RET
+            RET                 2

 ..
 Note:: The above code will delay for [250(1+1+1+1+2)]x1.085 us = 1500 x 1.085 us = 1627.5 us.

 ..
-Warning:: If machine cycle timing is critical to your system design, make sure that you chekc the manufacture's data sheets for the device specification.
+Warning:: If machine cycle timing is critical to your system design, make sure that you check the manufacture's data sheets for the device specification.